ethereumclassic/ethereumclassic.github.io/content/blog/2024-01-16-why-more-nodes-makes-ethereum-classic-more-secure/index.zh.md

 If there is only one computer in the system, then all the risk is resting on that computer.
 This can be described as having a risk of 1, which is the highest risk.

-If there are two computers in the system, then the system will half the risk, or the risk will be resting in two nodes instead of only one.
+If there are two computers in the system, then the system will halve the risk, or the risk will be resting in two nodes instead of only one.
 This can be described as having a risk of 1/2.

 If we keep adding nodes, for example, then three will lower the risk to 1/3, four to 1/4, five to 1/5, and so on, until the risk will tend to zero.